opensumi/docs/docs/develop/how-to-design-module.en.md

 5. Based on this directory structure, if there are multiple public dependencies of Browser modules, you can put them in `@opensumi/ide-core-browser`, so as to reduce the version maintenance problems.
 As a resulit, many public dependencies in the frontend and backend of OpenSumi are declared independently in `@opensumi/ide-core-browser` and `@opensumi/ide-core-node` respectively.

-6. In principle, the module `common` can only import content from `@opensumi/ide-core-common`, but if this module is pure `Browser` or `Node` module, it can be imported from the corresponding `@opensumi/ide-core-browser` and `@opensumi/ide-core-node`.
+6. In principle, the module `common` can only import content from `@opensumi/ide-core-common`, but if this module is a pure `Browser` or `Node` module, it can be imported from the corresponding `@opensumi/ide-core-browser` and `@opensumi/ide-core-node`.

 Now that you have an initial understanding of the OpenSumi module, all that is left is to practice and gain more practical experiences.
 If you have questions about practice, please feel free to submit them to [Issue](https://github.com/opensumi/doc/issues) and we will handle your questions promptly.